Jollywatt/GeometricAlgebra.jl/docs/src/theory/products.md

 [`A ⨼ B`](@ref), [`A ⨽ B`](@ref) or [`lcontract(A, B)`](@ref), [`rcontract(A, B)`](@ref)

-The left and right contractions are similar to the generalised inner product, except that they do not involve an absolute value, which arguably makes them more ‘uniform’.
+The left and right contractions are similar to the generalised inner product, except that they do not involve an absolute value (which arguably makes them more ‘uniform’).

 ```math
 \begin{align*}